Grants and Financial Assistance

 ConneCTed Communities Grant Program

-ConneCTed Communities is a $40.8 million competitive grant program that will fund the construction and deployment of broadband infrastructure designed to support the goal of universal access to affordable, resilient, and reliable broadband.
+Round two of the ConneCTed Communities will have approximately $10 million in funding available via a competitive grant program that will fund the construction and deployment of broadband infrastructure designed to support the goal of universal access to affordable, resilient, and reliable broadband.
 DEEP is seeking applications for grant funding to facilitate low-income and multi-family curb-to-home and business broadband infrastructure buildout in underserved areas that will result in service at speeds of at least 100 Mbps/100 Mbps.
 Eligible applicants include governmental entities, private for-profit entities, non-profit entities, and certain other organizations and partnerships.

 Contact: DEEP.Broadband@ct.gov